-Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits, including Jacksonville University.
-On July 16, 2020, Blackbaud notified us that it had discovered an attempted encryption attack on Blackbaud's network in May 2020.
-Blackbaud reported that it conducted an investigation and determined that backup files containing information from its clients had been taken from its network.
-Blackbaud paid a ransom and obtained confirmation that the files that had been removed by the unauthorized actor had been destroyed.
-According to Blackbaud, the time period of unauthorized access to Blackbaud's network was between February 7, 2020, and May 20, 2020.
+Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits, including Archer.
+On July 16, 2020, Blackbaud notified us and many other institutions that it had discovered an attempted encryption attack on Blackbaud's network in May 2020.
+Blackbaud reported that it conducted an investigation, determined that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
+Blackbaud paid the ransom and obtained confirmation that the files that had been removed by the unauthorized individual had been destroyed.
+The time period of unauthorized access was between February 7, 2020, and May 20, 2020.
 Blackbaud also reported that it has been working with law enforcement.

-Upon learning of the incident from Blackbaud, we conducted our own investigation to determine what information was involved in the incident.
-Based upon this investigation, on October 28, 2020, we determined that the backup files contained certain information pertaining to you.
+Upon learning of the incident from Blackbaud, we conducted our own investigation to determine what information was involved in the Blackbaud incident.
+Initially, Blackbaud informed us that the fields in the database backups containing personal information were encrypted and therefore not accessible by the unauthorized individual.
+However, Blackbaud's further investigation determined that was not the case, and informed us of its updated findings on September 29, 2020.
+We worked with Blackbaud to identify the individuals whose information may have been involved and determined on November 10, 2020, that the backup files contained certain unencrypted information pertaining to you.